×

 Share the article

-Pink-coloured vaginal discharge in females is just one of the many colours that might appear.
+Pink-colored vaginal discharge in females is just one of the many colors that might appear.
 It may manifest at several life stages, including menstruation, pregnancy, and sexual activity.

 Normal Discharge